-On successful completion of my university course, I was ready for the working world.
-With a 2:1 and with high marks throughout my time at both primary and secondary schools, I was confident I will be needed by lots of companies in my country.
-What I did not expect is that there were also hundreds of students in the city with similar or close to similar qualifications as mine.
+On successful completion of my university course, I was confident I will be needed by lots of companies in my country.
+There were also hundreds of students in the city with similar or close to similar qualifications as mine.
 There were also thousands coming into the city from different provinces.
-They were all after one thing – that much needed job that they all think they can easily find in this city.

 My parents recommended that I go after a job in a place that would feel secure.
 I did find that job in government albeit not what I expected.
 The role was the Administrator’s assistant.
 I was excited at this first job and thought it will be the ideal step on the ladder to a great career.

 On my first day, I discovered that there were many Administrator’s assistants.
 Everyone had a specific job and they kept to that.
 I was a filing admin assistant.
 I did not do anything but file.
 The salary was small, but I was determined not to give up.

 There were very few positions available so it would have been pointless to resign.
 I had 2 months on the job and it would not look good on my CV so I stayed on and filed.

 After about one year of filing, I witnessed a slight accident and rushed to assist.
 My manager was laden with files and paperwork when she tripped on a loose carpet tile and sent all the files and paper flying.

 I was quite concerned for her but she was more interested in getting the papers together in some sort of order.
 As the filing clerk, this was easy for me.
 I helped her to a chair and she watched as I quickly put everything in order.

 She wanted to know why the carpet tile was not reported.
 I mentioned that I had reported this to the Health and Safety officer three days ago.